 But what if we could also have a digital currency which replicates the key features of physical notes and coins — a publicly issued token which allows people to make payments freely and anonymously, without any intermediaries?

-This is precisely what Positive Money board member Rohan Grey has been working on with his colleagues in the US, which has led to the Electronic Currency and Secure Hardware (ECASH) Act being brought to Congress.
+This is precisely what Positive Money advisory panel member Rohan Grey has been working on with his colleagues in the US, which has led to the Electronic Currency and Secure Hardware (ECASH) Act being brought to Congress.
 ECASH would see the US Treasury issuing a form of digital cash which would be genuinely peer-to-peer, capable of offline transactions, and able to be held and used completely anonymously.
 Users would be able to use ECASH devices, such as an offline payments card or a secured chip on a mobile phone, to make payments without generating transactional data or requiring the approval of any intermediaries.
 ECASH would be a ‘bearer instrument’, meaning that, unlike bank accounts, devices wouldn’t need to be connected to any user data – rather ownership would simply be validated by possession, just like with physical cash.

 ECASH may not perfectly translate to the British context — unlike its US counterpart, the UK Treasury hasn’t played a role in issuing money in modern times, except for the brief historical aberration of ‘Bradbury notes’ during the First World War.
 But there is no reason why we couldn’t see a similar proposal here, which could be implemented by the Bank of England, or by a new public entity established for this purpose.

 The public banking option offered by CBDC accounts at the Bank of England would then be complemented with token-based digital cash, allowing people to make day-to-day transactions anonymously, just like with notes and coins.